Power Cut

 Power Cut is a 2012 Indian Punjabi romantic comedy film.
 It was the last film directed by Jaspal Bhatti and produced by Paveljeet Singh under P & R Films and Mad Arts, Jaspal Bhatti Film School.
 The lead actors include Jaspal Bhatti himself, his wife Savita Bhatti and several well-known Punjabi actors.
 The film was released on 26 October 2012 worldwide.
 The movie mocks the power outages and corruption in India, especially in the state of Punjab.

-Death of Jaspal Bhatti

-Jaspal Bhatti died in a car accident whilst on a promotional tour for the film on 25 October 2012, just one day before its release.
-Bhatti was well known for his comedy in all over India.